tc-seiko/tc-seiko.github.io/attorney.md

 ---
 layout: page
 title: Tha-Phuong Vo
-subtitle: 'Languages & Code'
+subtitle: 'Languages & Coding'
-head-title: "Tha-Phuong Vo - Languages & Code"
+head-title: "Tha-Phuong Vo - Languages & Coding"
 image: /img/me.jpg
 css: "../css/custom.css"
 ---

 I am an experienced corporate attorney, admitted to practice in New York and California.

 Interested in working together?
-You can get in touch by emailing me at `harry` at `khanna.law`.
+You can get in touch by emailing me at `tom_vo` at `outlook.com`.

 ----